hylaine/devopsdays-demo/README.md

 Run `instantiate.sql` against the DB server to create the initial DB, required for Liquibase to target it.

-## Run the Changesets
+## Run the Parent Changelog

-Each changelog has to be executed separately.
+A parent/master changelog (specified in liquibase.properties) will run child changelogs in the folder, `changelogs` in alphabetical order.
 From this directory, execute:
-`./Liquibase/liquibase update --defaultsFile="liquibase.properties" --changeLogFile="devopsdayschangelog.json" --log-file=logs/liquibase-update.log`
+`./Liquibase/liquibase update --defaultsFile="liquibase.properties" --log-file=logs/liquibase-update.log`

+If you have just one changelog in this folder, it will execute.

+## Add another changelog

+You can create your own custom changelog to experiment, but you can also use the examples provided of well-formed and ill-formed changelogs.

+Add these to the changelog folder and test the liquibase update command, the same as before.

+## Something went wrong....
+No worries.
+We've included a basic script to delete most of the tables in the database, including the meta-tables for Liquibase.
+You can execute that and try again.